ron-ait/Data-pipeline/README.md

 🔶 **Fault-tolerance:** Kafka ensures data durability and reliability by replicating data across multiple nodes.

 🔶 **Low latency:** Kafka allows real-time processing of data with minimal latency.

+If you encounter any issues or have suggestions for improvements, please feel free to contribute or report them on the __GitHub repository__.
+We welcome any feedback to enhance the script further.